-Local Falcon on the other hand can check hundreds of individual locations at once and displays the results in a glance.
+Local Falcon, on the other hand, can check hundreds of individual locations at once and displays the results at a glance.

-A 15x15 rank grid from Local Falcon.
+A 15×15 local rank tracker grid from Local Falcon.
 The business’s location is in the center.

 Trend reporting from Local Falcon.
 See how a business ranks, over time, in its service area.